What Are the Risks and Effects of Using Molly (MDMA)?

 Frequently Asked Questions

-What is Molly (MDMA)?
+What Are the Risks of Using Molly (MDMA)?

-What are the short-term effects of Molly?
+What Are the Immediate Effects of Molly?